 As you move your cursor over a heatmap, Key Visualizer displays a tooltip that contains details about the metric that is under the cursor.
 You can pin this tooltip in place by clicking on the heatmap.
 Pinned tooltips show more detail about the metric.
 Pinning a tooltip also makes it easier to take a screenshot of the tooltip or copy information from the tooltip.

-By default, when you open a Key Visualizer scan, it displays the Ops/s metric, which gives you an overview of your usage pattern.
+By default, when you open a Key Visualizer scan, it displays the Ops/s metric for entity keys, which gives you an overview of your usage pattern.
 To switch to a different metric, click the Metric drop-down list above the heatmap, then click the metric you want to view.

 For descriptions of each metric, see Key Visualizer Metrics.